 - School rules are consistently reinforced throughout the school day.

 - Children understand the consequences of breaking rules as supported in our behaviour policy.
-Team stars are in place to reward those who follow them.
+Team points are in place to reward those who follow them.
 The winning team gets extra curriculum enrichment time at the end of each half term.

 - The school adopts a policy of positive behaviour and identify children who follow the rules.